 Welcome to a tutorial on the various ways to encrypt, decrypt, and verify passwords in PHP.
-If you are reading this guide, I am going to assume that you are not a security expert and looking for ways to create a more secure system.
-Yes, I totally understand that we are web developers and not security experts.
+Since you are reading this guide, I will assume that you are looking for ways to create a more secure system.
+Yes, I understand that we are web developers and not security experts.
+But security is a big concern, it does not hurt to at least know how to put a lock on your systems.

 An easy way to protect passwords in PHP is to use the password hash and verify functions.